Tour de Force (film)

-Tour de Force (Hin und weg) is a 2014 German drama film directed by Christian Zübert, produced by Florian Gallenberger and Benjamin Herrmann.
+Tour de Force (Hin und weg) is a 2014 German drama film directed by Christian Zübert, produced by Florian Gallenberger and Benjamin Herrmann and starring Florian David Fitz, Julia Koschitz, Jürgen Vogel and Miriam Stein.
 It was screened in the Contemporary World Cinema section at the 2014 Toronto International Film Festival and in the Grand Piazzia Section of the Locarno International Film Festival.